Kilburn Junk & Waste Clearance Experts

 Full or part loads – Only pay for the rubbish we take!

 At one time or another, we all have junk and clutter that needs clearing out.
 That’s when it’s time to call in the professionals.
-Metro Waste is the ideal choice for all your rubbish and trash removal needs in Kilburn NW6.
-Our tipper trucks can hold 13.6 cubic metres of waste and you’ll only pay for the amount of debris we collect.
+If you’ve found us by searching for “rubbish removal Kilburn” or something similar, you’ve found the right place.
+Our large tipper trucks can hold 13.6 cubic metres of waste and you’ll only pay for the amount of debris we collect.

 With full or part load options, we can clear virtually all of your household or garden waste, all for a great price.